-Strong cash flow management is a key indicator of business health.
-We know that 65% of small businesses fail because their finances aren’t up-to-scratch.
+Strong cash flow management is the cornerstone of business health.
+We know that 65 percent of small businesses fail because their finances aren’t up-to-scratch.
 Still, it can be a real challenge to understand where your business stands and what it needs to do to improve – especially with external variables shifting so quickly.

-Regardless of what the outcome is, it’s worth thinking about the steps you can take to safeguard your business.
-To help, in the first of a series of articles, we’ve outlined five ways you can future-proof the cash flow of your business.
+Regardless of the outcome of Brexit, it’s worth thinking about the steps you can take to safeguard your business.
+To help, we’ve outlined five ways you can future-proof the cash flow of your business.

 While it can be hard to fully grasp factors in the big picture, such as the coronavirus and Brexit negotiations, it’s small-scale pitfalls that often hurt a business the most.
 Visibility is key to maintaining cash flow, and SMBs don’t always have an up to date overview of their business financials.

 Look for ways to boost overall transparency.
 Organise a system for tracking and maintaining receipts that could otherwise get lost; make sure all transactions are appropriately documented – including all offers, deals, and promotions across the financial year.

 The problem with financial management is often not the complicated stuff.
 These are things that take time, thought, and strategic intelligence, and if you have that in-house, you can handle it.
 The problem is, very often, the simplest tasks that take a lot of time and can be subject to human error.

 Spreadsheets are an excellent example of this: they can quickly pile up – to the point where simply finding what you’re looking for can be tricky – and manually entering figures is a laborious process that leads to mistakes and gaps in your data.
 It’s also not long before it’s out-of-date, meaning you’ll never get full visibility into cash flow health.